Novo Nordisk A/S – Annual report – 31 December 2019

 General reporting standards and principles

 Novo Nordisk’s annual reporting complies with the Danish Financial Statements Act.
-Section 99a and b specifies the requirements of the EU Directive on disclosure of non-financial and diversity information to report on management of risks related to environment, climate, human rights, labour and social conditions, anti-corruption and gender distribution.
+Sections 99a and b specify the requirements of the EU Directive on disclosure of non-financial and diversity information to report on management of risks related to the environment, climate, human rights, labour and social conditions, anti-corruption and gender distribution.
 This requirement is addressed in the Management Review.
-Novo Nordisk also adheres to the following internationally recognised voluntary reporting
+Novo Nordisk also adheres to the following internationally recognised voluntary reporting standards and principles:

 • The International Integrated Reporting Framework, <IR>, developed by the International Integrated Reporting Council.
 The framework consists of a set of content elements and guiding principles intended to improve the quality of information available to providers of financial capital.

-• The UK Modern Slavery Act, adopted in 2015, requires commercial organizations operating in the UK to publish an annual slavery and human trafficking statement.
-Novo Nordisk’s annual statement is available at novonordisk.com/sustainablebusiness/performance-on-tbl.html
+• The UK Modern Slavery Act, adopted in 2015, requires commercial organisations operating in the UK to publish an annual slavery and human trafficking statement.
+Novo Nordisk’s annual statement is available at novonordisk.com.

-• The AA1000APS(2008) and AA1000AS(2008) framework, which states that reporting must provide a complete, accurate, relevant and balanced picture of the organisation’s approach to and impact on society.
+• The AA1000AP(2018) and AA1000AS(2008) framework, which states that reporting must provide a complete, accurate, relevant and balanced picture of the organisation’s approach to and impact on stakeholders and society.

 As a pharmaceutical business with global reach, Novo Nordisk is committed to being accountable to those stakeholders who are impacted by the organisation.
-From a social responsibility perspective, the key stakeholder groups are patients who rely on Novo Nordisk products, employees at Novo Nordisk and throughout the Group’s value chain, business partners and local communities.
+From the perspective of social responsibility, the key stakeholder groups are patients who rely on Novo Nordisk products, employees at Novo Nordisk and throughout the Group’s value chain, business partners and local communities.
 Novo Nordisk maps its stakeholders and has processes in place to ensure inclusion of stakeholder concerns and expectations.
 In addition, Novo Nordisk continuously develops its stakeholder engagement and capacity to be a sustainable business at corporate, regional and affiliate levels.
-See how Novo Nordisk defines what is meant by sustainable business on p 5.
+See how Novo Nordisk defines what is meant by sustainable business in ‘Leading a sustainable business’.

 Key issues are identified through ongoing stakeholder engagement and trendspotting, informed by data-driven analysis and addressed by programmes or action plans with clear and measurable targets.
 Long-term targets are set to guide performance in strategic areas.
 The issues presented in the Annual Report are deemed to have a significant impact on the Group’s future business performance and may support stakeholders in their decision-making.